Huegoxaga/notes/java/android.md

 - `|--|` lines means fixed
 - `WM-|->` lines means flexiale constraint with a fixed minimum constraint
 - If a element is surrounded by match constraints, it will be centered
+- A group of widgets can be chained(evenly spaced) or aligned in the right click menu
+- A guideline can be added from the top menu bar, it can be used as reference when setting up constraints for widgets
+  - guideline can be constrained by a fixed amount to the top or the bottom and also as a percentage

 #### Attributes